Aquifer Heterogeneity and Anisotropy

 Inter-domain line boundaries apply where subdomains abut.
 Can mix layering across these (e.g. several levels on one side, only one level on the other)

-Used to model distributed discharges like recharge, leakage between layers, and storage fluxes in transient models.
+Used to model distributed discharges like recharge, leakage between layers, leakage to surface waters, leakage to aquifers below the model’s lowest level, and storage fluxes in transient models.